 Airships are survivors—a genus of aircraft that has been around since the dawn of aviation and is now being offered another chance at lasting success.
 This time the mission is persistent surveillance, but can undisputed endurance carve out a role for unmanned airships that lasts beyond today’s war?
 As it embarks on a $517-million contract to develop the Long-Endurance Multi-intelligence Vehicle (LEMV) for deployment by the U.S. Army to Afghanistan in early 2012, Northrop Grumman believes ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Northrop Grumman To Fly Surveillance Airship By Mid-2011".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Northrop Grumman To Fly Surveillance Airship By Mid-2011".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.